Rejection-Sampled Linear Codes for Lossy Compression and Channel Simulation: Rejection-Sampled Syndrome Encoder

-The precise algorithm for RSSE is given in Algorithm \ref{alg:RSSE}, where we assume there are two synchronized random number generators (RNG) available to the encoder and the decoder which can be used to generate the common randomness $(\boldsymbol{\Pi}_{i},\mathbf{B}_{i})$.
-In practice, they will initialize two pseudo-random number generators with the same seed.
+The precise algorithm for RSSE is given in Algorithm \ref{alg:RSSE}, where we assume there are two synchronized random number generators (RNGs) available to the encoder and the decoder which can be used to generate the common randomness $(\boldsymbol{\Pi}_{i},\mathbf{B}_{i})$.
+In practice, they can initialize two pseudo-random number generators with the same seed.

-We can check that RSSE simulates an additive exchangeable noise channel. {}
+We now check that the RSSE simulates an AXN channel. {}